-Sportstuif offers childcare for children between the ages of 4 and 13.
-The indoor areas where the children stay during the time they are cared for have a minimum of $3.5 \, \text{m}^2$ per child present.
-In addition, the areas are safe, accessible and appropriately equipped for the children present.
-The outdoor area has a minimum of $3 \, \text{m}^2$ per child present.
+Sportstuif provides childcare for children aged between 4 and 13 years old.
+The indoor spaces where the children stay during their time in care have a minimum of 3.5 square meters per child present.
+Additionally, the indoor spaces are safe, accessible, and appropriately furnished for the children present.
+The outdoor area has a minimum of 3 square meters per child present.